inkVerb/VIP/301/Lesson-12.md

 *Note the line with `while getopts`*

-- `:` first means that non-listed flags can won't cause error messages
+- `:` first means that non-listed flags can be used and thus won't cause error messages
   - This allows for `*` and `?` to be used in `case` arguments
 - `a:` means the `-a` flag requires an argument
+  - The `getopts` loop will break if the `-a` flag has no argument
   - The argument will be set as `$OPTARG` in the `while getopts` loop
   - This is a "flag argument" AKA "option argument", as opposed to a `$1` style argument
-- `a` not followed by `:` would mean that the `-a` flag ignores arguments
+- `a` not followed by `:` would mean that the `-a` flag requires there be no argument
+  - The `getopts` loop will break if the `-a` flag has an argument

 | **2** :$ (help)